Manual Transmission Restrictions on your CDL

 When considering where to get your Class A CDL training, make sure the school or training program you choose uses manual transmissions.

-Per the FMCSA, if you test on an automatic equipped vehicle, you get an restriction on your license that prohibits you from driving a truck with a manual transmission.
-CDL restrictions severely limit your career potential.
+Per the FMCSA, if you test on an automatic-equipped vehicle, you get a restriction on your license that prohibits you from driving a truck with a manual transmission:

 Manual Transmission CDL Training